fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

-Don't feel confident using GitHub in a team yet?
-Practice closing your first issue, step by step 💪.
+Don't feel confident using GitHub in a team?
+Practice the workflow by closing your first issue, step by step 💪.

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />